gvernard/microSN/README.md

 ## Requirements

-Requires the [gerlumph++](https://github.com/gvernard/gerlumphpp) library and the CUDA nvcc compiler.
+Requires the CUDA nvcc compiler, the cfitsio and CCfits libraries.

+## TODO

+Test LC simulator in Single Precision mode.